nobias-fht/advanced-scripting/docs/course/pipelines/looping_through_files/looping_through_list.md

 Let's first check how we could access one file in this list.

 ???
-Question "Write code to print the fifth filename in side `file_list`"
+Question "Write code to print the fifth filename inside `file_list`"
     ```javascript
     print(file_list[4])
     ```